St. Mary's University, Texas

-St. Mary's University is a private Roman Catholic university in San Antonio, Texas.
+St. Mary's University is a private Catholic university in San Antonio, Texas, United States.
 Founded by the Society of Mary (Marianists) in 1852, St. Mary's is the oldest Catholic university in Texas and the American Southwest.

 With a student population of nearly 4,000, St. Mary's is home to a College of Arts, Humanities and Social Sciences; School of Science, Engineering and Technology; the Greehey School of Business; and the St. Mary's University School of Law.

 History

-Founded as St. Mary's Institute, the school opened on Aug.
-25, 1852, with a faculty of five and an enrollment of twelve boys.
-In 1921 all college classes were transferred from downtown to the St. Louis College campus.
+Founded as St. Mary's Institute, the school opened on August 25, 1852, with a faculty of five and an enrollment of twelve boys.
+In 1921, all college classes were transferred from downtown to the St. Louis College campus.
 In 1923, St. Louis College became St. Mary's College with an enrollment of twelve in the freshman class.
 Grade school and high school students remained at the downtown school, which adopted the name St. Mary's Academy.
 The new St. Mary's College quickly gained senior college status and in 1927 the first class of bachelor's degree candidates graduated from the newly renamed St. Mary's University.

 In 1932, the high school programs at St. Mary's Academy relocated from the College Street campus to become Central Catholic High School.
 After over a century as an all-male institution, St. Mary's opened its doors to female students in 1963 and became a coeducational university.
 In 1987, Polish-American silent film star Pola Negri left most of her estate to St. Mary's University, including a collection of memorabilia and several rare prints of her films.
 St. Mary's University also set up a scholarship in her name.

 Academics

 St. Mary's is accredited by the Southern Association of Colleges and Schools.
 In addition, the Greehey School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Electrical and industrial engineering programs in the School of Science, Engineering and Technology are recognized through accreditation by the Accreditation Board for Engineering and Technology (ABET).
+St. Mary’s has a student to faculty ratio of 11 to 1.

+Admissions

+In 2024, the university accepted 86.2% of applicants, with those admitted having an average 3.61 GPA.
+Submission of SAT or ACT scores is not required, St. Mary's University being a test optional school.
+Those submitting test scores had an average 1120 SAT or average 23 ACT score.

+Rankings

+For 2024, U.S. News & World Report ranked St. Mary's No.17 out of 118 Regional Universities West, No.1 in Regional Universities West Best Value Schools, tied for No.9 in Regional Universities West Top Performers on Social Mobility, No.12 in Regional Universities West Best Colleges for Veterans, and tied for No.131 in Best Undergraduate Engineering Programs at schools where a doctorate is not offered.